-Like other Signal Sciences modules, the Jetty Handler supports both unix domain sockets and TCP sockets for communication with the Signal Sciences Agent.
-By default, the agent uses Unix Domain Sockets with the address set to unix:/var/run/sigsci.sock.
-It is possible to override this or specify a TCP socket instead by configuring the -rpc-address parameter in the Agent.
+Like other Signal Sciences modules, the Jetty Handler supports both Unix domain sockets and TCP sockets for communication with the Signal Sciences Agent.
+By default, the agent uses Unix domain sockets with the address set to unix:/var/run/sigsci.sock.
+It is possible to override this or specify a TCP socket instead by configuring the rpc-address parameter in the Agent.

-Additionally, ensure the agent is configured to use the default rpc-Version (which is rpc-version=0).
+Additionally, ensure the agent is configured to use the default RPC version: rpc-version=0.
 This can be done by verifying the parameter rpc-version is not specified in the agent configuration or if it is specified, ensure that is specified with a value of 0.
-Below is an example Agent configuration that overrides the default unix domain socket value:
+Below is an example Agent configuration that overrides the default Unix domain socket value:

 '''

-accesskeyid = "<YOUR AGENT ACCESSKEYID>"
+accesskeyid = "YOUR AGENT ACCESSKEYID"

-secretaccesskey = "<YOUR AGENT SECRETACCESSKEY>"
+secretaccesskey = "YOUR AGENT SECRETACCESSKEY"

 rpc-address = "127.0.0.1:9999"

 '''